Doxuno

 GEOGRAPHIC SCOPE

 The non-solicitation obligations set forth herein apply within the United States of America.
-The Parties agree that this geographic scope is reasonable given the nature of Company's business and Restricted Party's access to Company's confidential information and client relationships.
+The Parties agree that this geographic scope is reasonable given the nature of the Company's business and the Restricted Party's access to the Company's Confidential Information and client relationships.
+In jurisdictions applying common-law reasonableness, the scope may be limited to the territory where the Company actually does business and where competition would cause measurable harm.

 INJUNCTIVE RELIEF